LinuxForHealth/health-patterns/docs/index.md

         - In case of errors within the bundle, individual resources are retried
         - Errors are reported back to the data integrator via the kafka topic

-Get started using the [clinical data ingestion & enrichment pattern today](https://github.com/Alvearie/health-patterns/tree/main/clinical-ingestion)
+Get started using the [clinical data ingestion pattern](https://github.com/Alvearie/health-patterns/tree/main/ingest) today.

 ## Clinical Data Enrichment
 The _Clinical Enrichment_ health pattern has been separated from the _Ingestion_ pattern.
 It is still available to be deployed and run as part of ingestion, but it can also be set up on its own.